Mount Roskill Grammar School

-Mount Roskill Grammar School is a secondary school in the suburb of Mount Roskill, Auckland.
-Officially opened in 1953, the school is widely regarded as one of the most diverse schools in Auckland, having students of over 70 different nationalities including approximately 120 International students.
-The school has been noted by media for its rising academic success and exceptional performance for its low socio-economic decile.
+Mount Roskill Grammar School is a secondary school in the suburb of Mount Roskill, Auckland; it officially opened in 1953, The school has been noted for its relative academic success given its low socio-economic decile.

 History

 The school opened in 1953, on a plot of land the Auckland Education Board purchased from the Auckland Rugby Union.
 It was one of the first new secondary schools in central Auckland in eight years, and was opened when Mount Roskill was a semi-rural but rapidly developing suburb.
 The school began with a roll of 363, but by 1964 the school had expanded to over 1,300 students, making it the largest in the country.
 When the school was first established, the grounds were rocky and uneven.
 In 1956, school students helped dig the school pool by hand.

 In 1957 the school was granted its own board of governors and adopted the emblem of the Phoenix with the motto 'Sursum' meaning 'To the Heights'.
 The Phoenix was chosen for its symbolism of the pursuit of excellence and periodic renewal and revitalization.

 The Maclean Centre for disabled students was opened in 1977, named in honour of Mr B H Maclean, Principal from 1966 to 1981.
 The Centre moved into a new building in 2003 and the staff and students are fully involved in all areas of school life.

 In 1989, Colin Prentice, former head boy of Mount Roskil Grammar, became the school's principal.

-In 2018, Mount Roskill adopted a completely gender-neutral uniform for its students.
+In 2018, Mount Roskill adopted a gender-neutral uniform for its students.

 Enrolment

-The school is widely known as one of the most diverse in New Zealand.
+The school is one of the most diverse in New Zealand.
 The school roll has an ethnic composition of 26% Indian, 16% Chinese, 13% Pākehā, 11% Tongan, 8% Samoan, 6% Māori, 3% South East Asian, 3% African, 2% Cook Island Māori, and 12% other.

 Premises

 The school has had several structural improvements, such as the construction of new buildings such as the Science Block, the Maclean Centre, T-Block, renovation of H-Block (including the Year 13 Common Room - a room with lockers, kitchen appliances, and recreation features dedicated to final year students), and the new gymnasium and classrooms.
 At the end of 2009, a new Pastoral Care Centre was built and opened in 2010.
 Rebuilding of the school's C-Block finished late 2010.
-In 2016, the new Olympic-grade hockey turf was completed.
+In 2016, a new Olympic-grade hockey turf was completed.